commercelayer/commercelayer-docs-resources/customer_payment_sources/object.md

 ---
-description: A comprehensive list of the customer payment source resource's attributes and relationships.
+description: A comprehensive list of the customer payment source resource's attributes and relationships
 ---

 # The customer payment source object